fbpx

 Asbestos Lawsuit Ends in Verdict for Libby Miner

-A miner from Libby won $36.5 million against Maryland Casualty, the workers compensation insurance company linked to the vermiculite mine in the infamous asbestos town of Libby, Montana.
+A miner from Libby won $36.5 million against Maryland Casualty, the worker’s compensation insurance company linked to the vermiculite mine in the infamous asbestos town of Libby, Montana.
 The victim worked in the W.R.
-Grace mine in Libby for 1-2 years, which was enough for him to develop asbestosis.
+Grace mine in Libby for 1-2 years, which was enough time for him to develop asbestosis.
 Libby is considered the capital of asbestos exposure and diseases due to the W.R.
 Grace mine.

 Los Angeles Jury Delivers $43 Million Verdict

 The jury concluded that Algoma Hardwoods, Inc. is liable for the victim’s mesothelioma, which she developed after being exposed to asbestos during her employment with the company.
-Algoma Hardwoods was found to be negligent with knowing about the presence of asbestos in its fireproof doors.
+Algoma Hardwoods was found to be negligent in knowing about the presence of asbestos in its fireproof doors.

 Plant Worker Receives $3 Million in Lawsuit

 A South Carolina Court of Appeals backed a 2017 verdict favoring a former plant worker.
 The victim worked for Duke Energy and was exposed to asbestos from gaskets and valves made by Fisher Controls International and Crosby Valve LLC.
+There are a number of asbestos companies named in most lawsuits.

 The victim received $2.87 million in the lawsuit.
 He died in 2018, a year after the verdict.